radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 plenty of other areas.
 All the industries that are covered in the book have active mentorship and apprenticeship programs.
-Yet, this is not deeply cared about in the programming community for reasons mentioned earlier: we're still quite a young community; we aren't mature enough to think long- and-hard about mentorship and the sustainability of talent in this community within our companies.
-We have events like the Rails InstallFests, and Rails Girls, but we need more mentoring and junior opportunities within our companies.
-These opportunities will bridge the gap between these events and doing Rails- as-a-job.
-We need to focus more on growing talent within our companies and community.
+Yet, this is not deeply cared about in the programming community for reasons mentioned earlier: we're still quite a young community.
+We aren't mature enough to think long- and-hard about mentorship and the sustainability of talent in this community within our companies.

 I'll let you in on the secret that's in the Talent Code: for anyone to get better at anything, they need to practice the hell out of it, have a passion for it _and_ they need to have a good mentor who is encouraging and can provide sound advice.

-Okay, now you don't have to read 300 pages to learn that.
-Scratch that book off your list.
+You should definitely read this book.
+It really helped me understand why it's important to mentor newbies in any community, and taught me a bit about _how_ people learn.
+It's definitely worthwhile to read.

+One thing that it really highlighted for me was that the best of the best, the Beyonces, the Kanyes, and the Ricks, didn't just one day appear out of thin air.
+They were trained over _years_ and that's how they got where they were.

-How do we expect to have more seniors to hire if we're not hiring those non- senior people and letting them improve their skills by practicing on real world applications?
-They do not simply pop into existence.
-This isn't the
+How do we expect to have more of our own great talent to hire if we're not hiring those non- senior people and letting them improve their skills by practicing on real world applications?
+Remember: these people need to practice the hell out of programming, have a passion for it and they need to have a good mentor.

-Matrix: we can't just plug in, and a few seconds later we just _know_ Rails.
-They have to be taught.
+These people do not simply pop into existence.
+This isn't the Matrix: we can't just plug in, and a few seconds later we just _know_ Rails like Keanu and Kung fu.
+These juniors have to be taught.

 We have to grow talent if we want talent.
+The Talent Code helped me understand this point very clearly.

+## Hiring juniors at Culture Amp

+Now I am not saying that every company utterly refuses to hire and train juniors.
+That is certainly not the case.
 There are already companies out there who are hiring juniors, which is great to see.
-For instance, we have Zendesk, Envato and Hooroo all running active mentorship programs here in Melbourne.
-But the best one is Culture Amp's, of course.
+For instance, we have Culture Amp, Zendesk, Envato and Hooroo all running active mentorship programs in Melbourne, and that's just the companies that I know off the top of my head.

-So many people are already talking about how good it would be to hire and mentor juniors.
-Let's start doing it.
-Let's start having more of these conversations to the management in our companies.

-## Hiring juniors at Culture Amp
+I mentioned Zendesk, Envato and Hooroo's apprenticeship programs just before.
+But the best one is Culture Amp's and I make this claim earnestly and from the bottom of my extremely large ego.
+I'm the Junior Engineering Program Lead at Culture Amp.

-I know for a fact that with even a few months worth of training, these developers can be productive.
-I know that juniors can be productive, because we're making it happen at Culture Amp.
+I know for a fact that with even a few months worth of training, these junior developers can be productive, because we're making it happen at Culture Amp.
 We just hired seven new junior developers last year, and that makes ten juniors total at Culture Amp.
+This is a ratio of about one-in-five developers at Culture Amp being a junior developer.

-Each of these juniors comes from a diverse background: They're not all 20-35, white, male, senior developers and yet our company is still in business.
+Each of these juniors comes from a diverse background: They're not all 20-35, white, and male and yet our company is still in business.
 Amazing, I know.

+These juniors are a lot more fresh-faced than I was when I was a junior developer.
+Here's a photo of junior-me.
+Definitely not fresh-faced.

 At the end of last year, we started up a structured training program for these juniors called the Culture Amp Junior Engineering Program.
+This program is designed to provide an accelerated learning environment for the juniors that we have at Culture Amp.

 During the program, we provide structured training to these 10 juniors over the course of 6 months.
 For the first half of the program, the juniors are working two days a week (Monday and Tuesday) doing "Program work" and the other three days they're with their teams.
-In the 2nd half (starting next week), we'll be switching to a more intensive 1-week JEP work, 2-weeks team-work cycle.
-This will give them more time to focus on larger chunks of JEP and team work, without context switching so much.
+For the second half of the program, we're changing it to a 3-week cycle, where the juniors are working one full week on the program, and then two full weeks with their teams.

+This will allow them to have less context-switching between the program work and their team work, giving them more time to focus on both the program and team work.
+We're hoping this will ease the transition into full-time team work too.

-When the 6 months are up, they'll be fully-fledged developers, capable of shipping things on their own.
-They'll then be working on their teams full-time.
+When the 6 months are up, they'll be fully-fledged developers, capable of shipping things mostly on their own.
+At that point, they'll then be working on their teams full-time.

 During the JEP days we: